hvalev/rcpyci/README.md

 Of course, this is meaningless, but it provides a skeleton code and example of how to create your own pipelines, how to use caching, how to use internal parameters involved in the creation of the stimulus images, as well as pipeline-specific kwargs, and how to pass variables between pipelines.

+# Compatibility with R's rcicr
+The implementation should produce the same results between this one and R's implementations with a few considerations to be made.
+First, there are differences in how `R` and `python's` `numpy` and `random` packages generate random numbers.
+This results in the underlying generated parameter distribution used in creating the stimulus material is not interchangeable using the same seed.
+The margin of errors being introduced by rounding errors and differences in implementation, the biggest being at computing the cis of a participant at `~0.0005`.
+The complete test suite can be ran by running the `run_tests.sh` script from inside the `ref` folder in this repository.
+More info [here](ref/README.md).

 ### How does this compare to the R package
 The core part of the package is intended to be equivalent to R's implementation.
 However, as this package relies on numpy for most of the numeric computations and by leveraging numpy's broadcasting for parallelizing operations, this has led to dramatic speed increases and stable memory use.
 In addition, the architecture of the package allows people with little coding experince to be able to use the package by utilizing the user-friendly `interface` namespace, while also allowing seasoned users to directly access some lower-level interfaces and write their own image processing pipelines.
 Also, by seeding the random number generator for creating the noise pattern, the stimulus images can be reproduced provided the same seed is used.
 Finally, the package allows some degree of interoperability with the R package.
 More on that in the next section.

-## Compatibility to R's rcicr
-The implementation should produce the same results between this one and R's implementations with a few considerations to be made.
-First, there are differences in how `R` and `python's` `numpy` and `random` packages generate random numbers.
-This results in the underlying generated parameter distribution used in creating the stimulus material is not interchangeable using the same seed.
-The margin of errors being introduced by rounding errors and differences in implementation, the biggest being at computing the cis of a participant at `~0.0005`.
-The complete test suite can be ran by running the `run_tests.sh` script from inside the `ref` folder in this repository.
-More info [here](ref/README.md).

-## How to use R stimuli in rcpyci
+## How to use rcicr stimuli in rcpyci
 If you have experiment data created with the R `rcicr` package, you can still use `rcpyci` to process your data.
 As the random number generation approaches between python and R are not interchangeable, the parameter space generated by `rcicr` needs to be exported.
 After that, you can process your data using the faster or more extensible `rcpyci`.

 The easiest way to export the parameter space is to use an environment which has a functional R environment as well as the `rpy2` python package.
 The easiest way is to use the docker container used in the tests since it already has both.